 Once both the complete Rear Wing Bodywork and the Tail are fully defined, the Rear Wing Bodywork and the Tail Bodywork must be trimmed to each other, such that no overlapping surfaces remain.
-A fillet radius, up to 10mm, may be applied along the periphery of where these surfaces intersect.
+A fillet radius, up to 10mm, may be applied along the intersections between these surfaces.